STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Introduction

+STEREO can be easily adapted to other datasets and domains.
+If writing styles in that domain differ from life sciences, one would use the wrapper induction to add more rules.
+The current rule base is already applicable to the range of domains covered by the CORD-19 dataset, as the rules cover $95\%$ of the sentences in the dataset.
+Overall, STEREO is a good foundation for automatic extraction of statistics and future developments for scientific paper analysis such as for condition and topic extraction.
+STEREO complements the portfolio of existing metadata extraction tools and can be integrated in a general scientific paper analysis pipeline.
+An extended version of this paper can be found on arXiv~\cite{DBLP:journals/corr/abs-2103-14124}.

 \extended{The paper is organized as follows:} Below, we discuss works related to our approach.
-In Section~\ref{sec:pip}, we describe the steps of the extraction pipeline and its three components for extracting statistics, experimental conditions, and experimental topics.
-The experimental apparatus is described in Section~\ref{sec:expApp} and the results presented in Section~\ref{sec:results}.
+In Section~\ref{sec:pip}, we describe the steps of the extraction pipeline and its three components for extracting statistics, experiment conditions, and experiment topics.
+The experimental apparatus is described in Section~\ref{sec:expApp} and the results are presented in Section~\ref{sec:results}.
 We discuss the results in Section~\ref{sec:disc}, before we conclude.